Photos: Exploding pagers kill 9, injure thousands in Lebanon

 Hundreds of pagers used by Hezbollah members exploded across Lebanon, killing at least nine people.

-Pagers used by hundreds of Hezbollah members have exploded almost simultaneously in Lebanon and Syria, killing at least nine people and wounding several thousand.
+Pagers used by hundreds of Hezbollah members have exploded almost simultaneously in Lebanon and Syria, killing at least twelve people and wounding several thousand.

 Hezbollah and the Lebanese government blamed Israel for what appeared to be a sophisticated remote attack on Tuesday.
 The Israeli military declined to comment.